Mayor of Limerick

-The office of Mayor of the City and County of Limerick is currently the title used by the chairperson of Limerick City and County Council.
-Prior to the establishment of the council, the Mayor of Limerick was the chairperson of Limerick City Council.
+Prior to June 2024, it was the title used by the chairperson of Limerick City and County Council.
+Prior to the amalgamation of the city and county councils in 2014, the mayor was the chairperson of Limerick City Council.
 The office was originally established in 1195 and reinforced by a charter issued in 1197.

-Election to the office
+Election to the office prior to June 2024

-The Mayor is elected to office annually by councillors of Limerick City and County Council from amongst its members.
-There is currently no popular vote, but in May 2019 a plebiscite was held during the local elections which voted in favour of a directly elected mayor, with the first expected to be elected in 2022.
-Current practice is for the term of office to begin in June with the former Mayor presenting the Chain of Office to the incoming Mayor, thus formally inaugurating a new term.
-The process is repeated the following June, unless the same person is given a second consecutive term.
+Before the introduction of the executive mayor system, the ceremonial mayor was elected to office annually by councillors of Limerick City and County Council from amongst its members.
+The practice was for the term of office to begin in June with the former Mayor presenting the Chain of Office to the incoming Mayor, thus formally inaugurating a new term.
+The process was repeated the following June, unless the same person was given a second consecutive term.
+Under the previous system, the mayor was the chairperson of the City and County Council.